Article

 The following design standards apply to nonresidential and mixed-use buildings in the Neighborhood 2 Zoning Districts.

-1. In the case of a building located on a corner lot with two frontages, one prominent entrance located on the corner may satisfy this requirement for both frontages, subject to the following:
+1. In the case of a building located on a corner lot with two frontages, one prominent entrance located on the corner may count as a required prominent entrance for both frontages, subject to the following:

 1. A chamfered or rounded corner design.